How we’re making child safety a priority

 We want you to feel safe.

-We want ALL children we work with to feel safe and happy, including if you are Aboriginal or Torres Strait Islander, are from a different culture, have a disability or identify as LGTIQA+.
+We want ALL children we work with to feel safe and happy, including if you are Aboriginal or Torres Strait Islander, are from a different culture, have a disability, unable to live at home or identify as LGTIQA+.

 We want you to tell us if you, or another child, don’t feel safe so we can help you.